-Launch of the second phase consultation of social partners of the Written Statement Directive, social partners’ positions regarding aspects of the European Pillar of Social Rights , and President Juncker's State of the Union address are the main topics of interest in this article.
-This country update reports on the latest developments in working life at EU level in the third quarter of 2017.
+Endorsement of the European Pillar of Social Rights, the Commission’s Directive on working conditions, the Tripartite Social Summit for Growth and Employment, and fourth Eurocadres congress are the main topics of interest in this article.
+This update reports on the latest developments in working life in the European Union in the fourth quarter of 2017.

 Eurofound's representativeness studies are designed to allow the European Commission to identify the ‘management and labour’ whom it must consult under article 154 of the Treaty on the Functioning of the European Union (TFEU).
 This series consists of studies of the representativeness of employer and worker organisations in various sectors.